The Law Offices of

 Other Forms of Collateral Relief

-In addition to section 974.06 motions and federal habeas corpus petitions, three other forms of collateral challenges are available to Wisconsin defendants.
+In addition to state post conviction motions under section 974.06, and federal habeas corpus petitions, three other forms of collateral challenges are available to Wisconsin defendants.
 They are: certiorari petitions, state habeas corpus petitions, and motions for a new trial based on newly discovered evidence.

 CERTIOARI PETITIONS.